Search MENU

 How does a child enter foster care?

-• A parent signs an agreement with OT, giving OT the power to place the child in foster care either as a short-term or longer-term arrangement.
+A parent signs an agreement with OT, giving OT the power to place the child in foster care, either as a short-term or longer-term arrangement.

-temporary care agreement lasts for 28 days but can be extended for a further 28 days.
+• Atemporary care agreement lasts for 28 days but can be extended for a further 28 days.

-Although your consent is not required for a temporary care agreement, OT must ask you for your views about being placed in foster care and must take them into account.
-No extended care agreement can be made without your consent if you are 12 years of age or older.
+Although the child’s consent is not required for a temporary care agreementOranga Tamariki (OT) must ask for their views about being placed in foster care and must take these views into account.
+An extended care agreement cannot be made for a young person 12 years or older unless they consent to it.

 How are foster parents chosen?